-The Christmas season is upon us and everyone's number one priority is to find the perfect gift.
+Planning the perfect gift for someone special can sometimes be a daunting, impossible task.
 Will it be something unique?
 Or better yet something useful?
 Perhaps a surprise that brings joy?
 What about the ideal gift that manages to combine all three?
-Below are 10 suggestions that will satisfy any car lover.
+The following thoughtful, yet practical gifts are guaranteed to impress any car lover.

 A coffee maker on wheels: The best accessory for coffee lovers on the go with a 12 V socket: the AutoSet espresso coffee maker.
 Freshly brewed coffee to enjoy during a travel break.